-Mr. Marshall is deputy head of school for the Jerusalem American International School, and director of teaching and learning for the Walworth Barbour American International School, both located in Israel.
+Mr. Marshall is Executive Director of Teaching & Learning at Stamford American International School in Singapore.
 Mr. Marshall served as Faculty Development Coordinator at ACS from 2013 through 2016, and has worked as a teacher and administrator at schools in Europe, Asia, the Middle East, and the United States.

 Evgenia Peeva '04